Kahlan-walcott/GVSU-CIS350-lokds/README.md

 ### Setting it up
 #### Check your Python version:
 1. Run the command $\textsf{\color{#DC143C}python3 --version}$
    1. If there was an error, or it is not found you need to download it.
-To do this you can go to the official Python website and download the version for mac https://www.python.org/downloads/.
-You can also do this by downloading homebrew https://brew.sh/ this website will give you more information about it, but I will give to the command to download it.
+To do this you can go to the official Python website and download the version for Mac https://www.python.org/downloads/.
+You can also do this by downloading homebrew https://brew.sh/ this website will give you more information about it, but I will give you the command to download it.
 The command to download is <code>/bin/bash -c "$(curl -fsSL ht<span>tps://</span>raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"</code>.
-Once it is downloaded you need to type $\textsf{\color{#DC143C}brew install python}$ to get Python.
+Once it's downloaded you need to type $\textsf{\color{#DC143C}brew install python}$ to get Python.
    2. Type $\textsf{\color{#DC143C}python3 --version}$ again to confirm that it has been downloaded correctly.
 #### Check your PIP version: (allows you to install Python packages)
 2. Run the command $\textsf{\color{#DC143C}pip3 --version}$